Lignana Gold Benefits and Studies

 Heart Disease

-In a study of 29 hyperlipidemic subjects who were placed on a diet of 50 grams of partially defatted flaxseed, their LDL cholesterol was reduced 7.6% after only three weeks.
+In a study of 29 hyperlipidemic subjects placed on a diet of 50 grams of partially defatted flaxseed, their LDL cholesterol was reduced 7.6% after only three weeks.
 Since there was no oil in the flaxseed, the component responsible for those effects was the lignans.

 Kidney Disorders